 How to fix problems with installation of CodeTwo Email Signatures for Office 365 desktop components

-You are not able to install the CodeTwo ClickOnce applications that are part of CodeTwo Email Signatures for Office 365: the Manage Signatures App & Custom Attributes Sync App.
-The following error appears:
+You are not able to install the Manage Signatures App and the following error appears:

 Your administrator has blocked this application because it potentially poses a security risk to your computer.
 Your security settings do not allow this application to be installed on your computer.

-You experience this error even when you try to install the apps as an administrator.
+You experience this error even when you try to install the app as an administrator.

 This problem is related to security options on your Windows machine, not to CodeTwo software.
 You can experience this issue in various scenarios: